 \section{Conclusion}

 We use interpretability tools (perturbation and attribution techniques) to analyze LLMs' context-utilization in document-level translation.
-Our experiments suggest that finetuning LLMs to translation pushes state-of-the-art translation performance beyond enc-dec models.
+Our experiments suggest that multilingual pretraining and translation-specific finetuning of LLMs pushes state-of-the-art translation performance beyond encoder-decoder models.
 However, we highlight that looking at discourse phenomena performance, LLMs show room for improvement.
 We argue that more care is needed before adopting LLMs as the new standard for document-level translation, and more focused evaluation must be considered.
 Future research directions include enhancing context-aware translation capabilities of LLMs, potentially through explicit finetuning, and creating datasets with supporting-context annotations for other discourse phenomena to enable extending context-utilization analysis to those phenomena.